| Day 1 | |

 Jean-Francois Dive

-Jérémie BanierJean-Francois Dive (CISCO), Jérémie Banier (CISCO)
+Jérémie BanierJean-Francois Dive (CISCO, BE), Jérémie Banier (CISCO, BE)

 Large enterprises increasingly face a non-traditional insider threat: employment fraud, where the individual hired is not the person performing the work, operates from an undisclosed location, or relies on proxy access for financial gain.
 Over the past nine months, our CSIRT conducted multiple investigations across a global workforce of approximately 150,000 employees and contractors, uncovering recurring and repeatable techniques used by unrelated actors.